Nicholai518/java-client-server-chat/README.md

 ## Motivation

-This project was implemented to prepare for Computer Communications class.
+- This project was implemented to gain experience with threading / multithreading.
+- Simulates chat / messaging aspect of a game